nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210531 Day66
+Read about building secure software from the get go instead of adding secuirty as a finishing touch
+Had a good laugh about "insecure" software and how to make it make it (feel) better

 ### 20210528 Day65
 Learned about PCI DSS (Payment Card Industry Data Security Standards) and list of OWASP top 10 threats (Open Web Application Security Project)
 Might do a deep dive in the future